2SmartCloud/2smart-cloud-esp32-wowfire-lamp/README.md

 ## How to write firmware on device

+Go to your project folder, and then go to the firmware folder, in this folder open a command prompt.

 1. Need have:
      `python` (>= v3) installed.
 You can control it in terminal
     ```